Year 6 Transition

 Attendance

-So if you feel that your child is ‘unable’ to come to school on what appears to be more frequent occasions than their peers, or more often than they have in the past, or you have any other concerns about their attendance, do please talk to you child’s tutor as soon as possible.
-If we keep the channels of communication open then we will be able to work together to resolve or support any problems that may be developing, and sooner is always better than later.
+So if you feel that your child is ‘unable’ to come to school on what appears to be more frequent occasions than their peers, or more often than they have in the past, or you have any other concerns about their attendance, do please talk to your child’s tutor as soon as possible.
+If we keep the channels of communication open, then we will be able to work together to resolve or support any problems that may be developing, and sooner is always better than later.

 7. Boarding